alexeilebedev/openacr/README.md

 `-del` works with any number of records.
 You could delete the entire database with `acr % -del -write`.

+When deleting a field, acr automatically opens and rewrites the corresponding ssimfile.

 ### Manual Editing